justgage/Kdown/README.md

 ##Things to know
 ###bubpub
-_bubpbub is a pub sub system with the twist that it uses the setTimout to make it non-blocking and a que that doesn't duplicate events._
+_bubpbub is a pub sub system with the twist that it uses the setTimout to make it non-blocking and a que that doesn't duplicate events._ for more information see the bubpub repo. https://github.com/justgage/bubpub.js
+###Terms
+`cat` refers to the categories that files can be devided in.
+`market` is the kyani market (usually a country but not always).

 ##To Do
-- Integrate search
-- make individual file page
+- make individual file page.
+- test for ajax errors.
+- fix bugs.

 `Kdown` is the singleton that holds the whole program.